Skip to content

 Share article

 This is according to a report from the U.S. industry magazine “Variety.”
-The report states that the “Assassin’s Creed” series has been in development at Netflix for five years, during which the project has undergone several personnel changes.
+According to the report, the “Assassin’s Creed” series has been in planning at Netflix for five years, and the project has undergone several personnel changes in the meantime.

-Currently, Roberto Patino and David Wiener are appointed as series creators, showrunners, and executive producers–forming a creative leadership duo.
-Patino has previously co-produced “Sons of Anarchy” and “Westworld,” while Wiener has credits such as “Fear the Walking Dead” and the game adaptation “Halo.”
+Currently, Roberto Patino and David Wiener, two highly capable individuals, are set as series creators, showrunners, and executive producers–forming a creative leadership duo.
+Patino has previously co-produced “Sons of Anarchy” and “Westworld,” while Wiener has credits including “Fear the Walking Dead” and the game adaptation “Halo.”

-The producers certainly have enough experience with high-profile projects.
-Additionally, the French game studio Ubisoft, home of the “Assassin’s Creed” series, is providing more executive producers, including Gérard Guillemot, a founding member of Ubisoft.
+The producers have ample experience with high-profile projects.
+Additionally, the French game studio Ubisoft, home of the “Assassin’s Creed” series, provides further executive producers, including Gérard Guillemot, a founding member of Ubisoft.

 What It’s About